jdemeulenaere/compose-driver/README.md

 - **Cross-Platform**: Supports Android and JVM (Desktop) Compose.
 - **Zero Code Changes**: Integrates via a Gradle Settings plugin.
 No production code changes required.
-- **AI-Native API**: REST-like API designed for agents to "see" (screenshot/tree) and "act" ( click/swipe).
+- **AI-Native API**: REST-like API designed for agents to "see" (screenshot/tree) and "act" (click/swipe).
 - **Observability**: Record GIFs of interactions and capture screenshots on demand.
 - **Lightning Fast**: Uses virtual clock time on the host, executing complex flows in tens of milliseconds.
+- **Headless**: Does not require a browser, GUI or device, making it perfect for background or cloud agents.

 ## Installation

 Add the plugin to your `settings.gradle.kts`.
-This plugin automatically generates the necessary subprojects to run the driver.

 ```kotlin
 plugins {